HIMMA Education Project Expands Learning Opportunities for Children in Domiz 1 Camp

 Psychological and social benefits

 PSS sessions have a direct impact on the mental health of refugees.
-Results appear within a short period.
+Results appear within

 1. Reduced levels of anxiety and stress